civican/legisinfo/44-1/bills/C-19/bill_text.md

 ### Section 19

-  **(1)** Subject to the regulations, on application, the Minister may issue an excise warehouse licence to a person **that** is not a retailer of alcohol authorizing the person to possess in their excise warehouse manufactured tobacco, cigars or **vaping products** that are not stamped or non-duty-paid packaged alcohol.
+  **(1)** Subject to the regulations, on application, the Minister may issue an excise warehouse licence to a person that is not a retailer of alcohol authorizing the person to possess in their excise warehouse manufactured tobacco, cigars or vaping products that are not stamped or non-duty-paid packaged alcohol.

 ### Section 58

 Paragraph 23(3)(b) of the Act is replaced by the following:

-shall, in the case of a spirits licence, a tobacco licence, a cannabis licence or **a vaping product licence**, require security in a form satisfactory to the Minister and in an amount determined in accordance with the regulations; and
+shall, in the case of a spirits licence, a tobacco licence, a cannabis licence or a vaping product licence, require security in a form satisfactory to the Minister and in an amount determined in accordance with the regulations; and

 ### Section 59